jrosell/marketing-data-connectors/README.md

 > run.bat
 ```

 5. You may want to schedule it daily using cronjob.
-For example, at 8am every day.
+For example, at 8am every day on Linux:
 ```
 $ crontab -e